radekBednarik/data_generator/README.md

 - python3 -m data_generator data column1:str:0:50 column2:str:101:101 column3:int:10:10 column4:int:0:1000 column5:float:0.0:1000.0 1000

   - this will generate .csv file with 1000 rows of five columns with random data.
 First columns is of datatype str, it is str with variable length between 0 - 50 chars.
 Second column is str with fixed lenght of 101 chars.
-Third columns is int of fixed size of 10.
+Third columns is int of the SAME VALUE of 10.
 Fourth column is int of variable size between 0 - 1000.
 Fifth column is float of variable size between 0.0 - 1000.0.

   - 1000 - indicates how many rows will be generated